edds/vault-wrapper/README.md

 # vault-wrapper
 If you need a way to list all secrets from your Hashicorp Vault, this is the dirtiest and least fancy.

+If you need to search all your secrets for a given string, this is still a pretty ugly way.

-The implementation downloads all secrets at a specific path, including children.
+The implementation downloads all secrets at a specific path, including children, and then optionally searches them for you.

 ## installation